 Let’s start with sliders.
 I can’t help it.
 Sliders = game day, don’t you think?
 And with dungeness crab season underway here on the west coast, crab cake sliders are in order.
 They’re perfect as an appetizer, or even the main event, when hosting a game day dinner party.

 But to take it to the next level, I took inspiration from a cozy dinner my husband and I shared a couple of years ago when we were back in NY.
-One of the most popular dishes at David Burke’s restaurant, Townhouse, is a pretzel crusted crab cake – so I thought I would bring a little of his spin as I made a batch of crab cakes the other day.
+One of the most popular dishes at David Burke’s restaurant, Townhouse, is a pretzel crusted crab cake – so I thought I would bring a little of his spin as I made this batch of Pretzel Crusted Crab Cake Sliders the other day.

 Using the pretzels in place of bread crumbs has a two-fold advantage: there is already some salt, so I can skip the seasoning, and when you get some extra nuggets of crunch, it makes the crab cakes extra special.